 Now, read about how the MMR vaccination is given.

 Which adults should not have the MMR vaccine?

-- are pregnant – women should avoid becoming pregnant for one month after having the MMR vaccine
+- are pregnant – women should avoid becoming pregnant for 1 month after having the MMR vaccine

-- have had an injection of immunoglobulin (antibodies to help fight infection) or another blood product in the previous three months
+- have had an injection of immunoglobulin (antibodies to help fight infection) or another blood product in the past 3 months

 - have already had a severe allergic reaction to neomycin (an antibiotic) or gelatin (a substance used in foods such as jelly)